bansalshivam/Scientific-calculator/README.md

 And many more functions have created.

-Finally when you run this calculator.py in a python shell or on terminal or anywhere in python environment then it will run all the funtions and display the which operation you want to perform.
+Finally when you run this calculator.py in a python shell or on terminal or anywhere in python environment then it will run all the functions and display the which operation you want to perform.

 As a user you need to select an operation you want to perform through this software.